casdoor/casdoor-website/docs/how-to-connect/cas.md

 <filter-class>org.jasig.cas.client.validation.Cas10TicketValidationFilter</filter-class>
 ```

-For all the apperances of parameter 'casServerUrlPrefix', change them to
+For all the appearances of parameter 'casServerUrlPrefix', change them to
 ```xml

 <param-name>casServerUrlPrefix</param-name>